 Some people call this burn.
 It’s how long a cigar remains lit.
 From a tasting perspective, the cigar should remain lit as long as possible.

 The relighting of a cigar, unless this is carefully done while the cigar is still warm, is not recommended.
 In fact, the re-ignition triggers a smoke affected by residues of the distillation that condensed in the remaining portion of the cigar.
 This generates more nicotine and potentially off-flavors.

-One thing that you can do, whether the cigar needs to be relit or not, is purging.
+One thing you can do, whether the cigar needs to be relit or not, is purging.
 When you note that some off-flavors replace the pleasant flavors, you can – while the cigar is lit or being relit – blow outwards through the cigar repeatedly.
-Basically, this is the contrary of what you do when you draw smoke from the cigar into your mouth.
+Basically, this is the contrary of what you normally do when you puff, meaning when you draw smoke from the cigar into your mouth.
 No guarantee that the off-flavors will totally disappear, but it’s good to give the cigar another chance.
-This can be precautionary as well, you don’t need to wait for the unpleasant to arrive in order to purge your cigar.
+This can be precautionary as well, you don’t need to wait for the unpleasant sensations in order to purge your cigar.

 The golden rule to apply before blaspheming anybody is: smoke slowly.
 Generally speaking, the smaller the gauge, the slower you need to smoke: there is an acceleration effect in the flow of air which naturally speeds up the combustion and raises the temperature level.
 Therefore, it is important to adjust the distance between the puffs to the cigar’s own pace of combustion.

 The good burn depends on many factors: on the soil, on the tobacco processing, on the quality of the leaves, on the blend and on the rolling of the cigar.